zapier/zapier-platform/packages/cli/README-source.md

 *Added in `v7.5.0`.*

-Zapier's OAuth1 implementation matches [Twitter](https://developer.twitter.com/en/docs/tutorials/authenticating-with-twitter-api-for-enterprise/authentication-method-overview#oauth1.0a) and [Trello](https://developer.atlassian.com/cloud/trello/guides/rest-api/authorization/#using-basic-oauth) implementations of the 3-legged OAuth flow.
+Zapier's [OAuth1](https://oauth.net/1/) implementation matches [Twitter](https://developer.twitter.com/en/docs/tutorials/authenticating-with-twitter-api-for-enterprise/authentication-method-overview#oauth1.0a) and [Trello](https://developer.atlassian.com/cloud/trello/guides/rest-api/authorization/#using-basic-oauth) implementations of the 3-legged OAuth flow.

-> To create a new integration with OAuth1, run `zapier init [your app name] --template oauth1-trello`.
-You can also check out [oauth1-trello](https://github.com/zapier/zapier-platform/tree/main/example-apps/oauth1-trello), [oauth1-tumblr](https://github.com/zapier/zapier-platform/tree/main/example-apps/oauth1-tumblr), and [oauth1-twitter](https://github.com/zapier/zapier-platform/tree/main/example-apps/oauth1-twitter) for working example apps with OAuth1.
+> To create a new integration with OAuth1, run `zapier init [your integration name] --template oauth1-trello`.
+You can also check out [oauth1-trello](https://github.com/zapier/zapier-platform/tree/main/example-apps/oauth1-trello), [oauth1-tumblr](https://github.com/zapier/zapier-platform/tree/main/example-apps/oauth1-tumblr), and [oauth1-twitter](https://github.com/zapier/zapier-platform/tree/main/example-apps/oauth1-twitter) for working example integrations with OAuth1.

 The flow works like this:

   1. Zapier makes a call to your API requesting a "request token" (also known as "temporary credentials").
-  2. Zapier sends the user to the authorization URL, defined by your app, along with the request token.
+  2. Zapier sends the user to the authorization URL, defined by your integration, along with the request token.
   3. Once authorized, your website sends the user to the `redirect_uri` Zapier provided.
 Use `zapier describe` command to find out what it is: ![](https://zappy.zapier.com/117ECB35-5CCA-4C98-B74A-35F1AD9A3337.png)
   4. Zapier makes a backend call to your API to exchange the request token for an "access token" (also known as "long-lived credentials").
   5. Zapier stores the `access_token` and uses it to make calls on behalf of the user.